 Conceptual Illustration of a Difference-in-Differences Analysis for 2 Scenarios

 These estimates are derived from regression models rather than simple subtraction.
-Using regression modeling allows the estimates to be adjusted for other factors (eg, patient or hospital characteristics) that ...
+Using regression modeling allows the estimates to be adjusted for other factors (eg, patient or hospital characteristics) ...